TheAdamizer/theadamizer.github.io/about.md

 with each other in a human, intuitive, and productive way.
 I can write in Javascript and Python, I enjoy working at all levels of the stack, and I am passionate about sharing any tiny bit of knowledge I obtain with others.
-I consider myself a lifetime learner and it is for this reason that I have chosen to persue web development and programming in general.
+I consider myself a lifetime learner and it is for this reason that I have chosen to pursue web development and programming in general.

 ### Personal Details